-The trigger can be defined through the Trigger Menu.
+The trigger can be defined through the Trigger Menu and front-panel controls.
 There are six types of trigger: Edge, Video, Pulse Width, Swap, Slope and Overtime.
 Refer to the following tables to find a different set of options for each type of trigger.